leguim-repo/go-playground/README.md

 # Go Playground

-For the moment, just a go playground
+For the moment, just a go playground.

-go mod init go-playground
-go get github.com/gorilla/websocket
+In fact this README.md is under construction

 https://www.youtube.com/watch?v=zL19uMsnpSU